beane/json-pretty-print/README.md

 It will not corrupt valid JSON - just reformat it.
 The printer will suppress printing non-quoted whitespace.

-I gladly except pull requests!
+I gladly accept pull requests!

 And, as always, use at your own risk.